-- Download the Cliff Mine Survey Project Application Form, complete it, and submit it to Timothy Scarlett in the industrial archaeology program.
+- Download the Summer 2015 Field School Application Form (coming soon), complete it, and email it to Patrick Martin in the industrial archaeology program. .

 - Visit the registrar at your home university and request a guest student application form.
 Using your own university's form streamlines the credit transfer process.
 If your university does not have such a form, download the state of Michigan's Guest Student Application Form.

 - Complete the appropriate guest student application form.

 - Note that you may enroll in whatever number of credit hours your institution requires.
 For example, some universities require their students to complete 4 credit hours of field school training.
 You should enroll for the number of credits appropriate to your home department’s or university's requirements.

 - You may need to take the form to your university's registrar, and they will certify your application and forward the form to Michigan Tech’s undergraduate admissions office; confirm this step with the registrar.
 You may be required to pay a $30 application fee.
 Tech’s admissions office will submit the form to the registrar’s office.
 If you have questions about registering for this course, email Tech’s registrar’s office or call 906-487-2319.

 International students could participate on a tourist visa, since the Field Archaeology course only lasts for seven weeks.
 Download the Summer 2015 Field School Application Form (coming soon), complete it, and email it to Patrick Martin in the industrial archaeology program.
 You should contact your home university's international studies coordinator or Michigan Tech’s International Programs and Services office.